Camping as a low Cost travel alternative

 PLANNING A FAMILY CAMPING TRIP TO LOWER VACATION COSTS

 Camping is the best way we can think of to make possible that family vacation when budgets are stretched so tight during these difficult economic times.
-It is also a way to bring the family closer together as each member must take on responsibilities and has the opportunity to grow through the experience.
-Of course camping is not for everyone, but perhaps some folks who have negative associations with the thought of a camping trip only feel this way because of past experiences.
+It is a way to bring your family closer together.
+Each member must take on responsibilities and through this process, have the opportunity to grow through the experience.
+Of course camping is not for everyone, but perhaps some folks who have negative associations with the thought of a camping trip only feel this way because of negative past experiences.

 Camping can mean many things to many people.
 Some do not think they are camping unless they have backpacked into a wilderness area and are isolated from other people.
 Others feel that a popular group campground is just fine, especially if some of the creature comforts such as electricity and showers are available.
-What is important when thinking about planning the trip, is that just as all family members will have responsibilities on the trip, it is also a good idea for all participants to have some ownership in the outdoor destination.
+A key to a great trip is getting buy in from each family member.
+Integrating each member of the family, in an age-appropriate manner, can help accomplish the goal of getting this buy-in.

 One way camping can be used as a money saver is by using it as a substitute for staying in hotels.
 The cost of most any campground will be significantly less than the cost of even a basic hotel room.
 If you will be using a campground as a hotel substitute, I suggest that it is wise to find one that does have showers and perhaps some other amenities that might not otherwise be desired or needed.
 Add the savings of meals prepared at the campsite and the camping option saves even more money.
 For example, if the family were planning a trip to visit an amusement park for several days, camping in a nearby campground could save hundreds of dollars and might make a trip possible that would have been impossible otherwise.